 INFORMATION AND COMMUNICATION

 The Company has information and communication channels intended to promote the accuracy of financial reporting and to facilitate reporting and feedback from operations to the Board of Directors and the management, for example by making corporate governance documents such as internal policies, guidelines and instructions regarding the financial reporting available and known for affected employees.
 Financial reporting is implemented mainly in a group-wide system with predefined report templates.
 The Company’s financial reporting follows the laws and regulations that apply in Sweden and the local rules in each country where the business is conducted.
-The Company’s information to the shareholders and other stakeholders is provided via the annual report and will in the future also be provided via interim reports and press releases (see section “Stock market information and insider rules” below).
+The Company’s information to the shareholders and other stakeholders is provided via the annual report, interim reports and press releases.

 The CEO ensures that the Board of Directors receives continuous reports on the development of the Company’s operations, including the Company’s results and position, and information about important events, such as the progress in individual projects.
 In general, the CEO also reports on these issues at each board meeting.
 The Board of Directors and the audit committee review the annual report and quarterly reports and carry on financial evaluations in accordance with the established plan.
 The audit committee monitors financial reporting and other related issues and continuously discusses these issues with the external auditors.